Earth and Environmental Sciences

 - Two semesters of Calculus (MATH1102–1103)

 In addition to the two major programs, a student may choose to minor in Geological Sciences.
-The minor is designed to be flexible and to allow the interested student to explore an area of interest in the earth sciences without the formal commitment of a major.
-Students interested in declaring a minor in the department should contact the Director of Undergraduate Studies (Prof. Alan Kafka) to ensure they receive advising about course selections.
+The minor is designed to be flexible and to allow the interested student to explore an area of interest in the Earth sciences without the formal commitment of a major.
+Students interested in declaring a minor in the department should contact the Director of Undergraduate Studies (Professor Jeremy Shakun) to ensure they receive advising about course selections.

 A minor in the Department of Earth and Environmental Sciences consists of a minimum of six courses in the department structured as follows: